 To ensure cache consistency with the database, NCache offers an advanced synchronization feature called Oracle Dependency.
 This feature utilizes Oracle Database Change Notification (DCN) to automatically remove cached entries when the corresponding data in the Oracle database is modified, ensuring the cache never serves stale data.

-Figure: Synchronize NCache with Oracle Server
+Synchronizing NCache with Oracle Server

 Oracle Database Change Notification (DCN)

+By leveraging Oracle’s native DCN, NCache eliminates the overhead of traditional polling-based synchronization, aligning with industry standards for high-performance database-to-cache integration.
 DCN is a feature within Oracle Database that notifies subscribed clients whenever specific data changes occur.
 When NCache is configured with OracleCacheDependency, it acts as an Oracle client to enable automatic synchronization between cache and database.

 The process follows these steps: